 This week wraps up my training in the Mozilla Open Leaders initiative.
 It’s been an amazing, very intense 14 weeks of learning, all in support of the team in the cross-project CMS privacy group.

 The goal of the Mozilla Open Leaders initiative is to equip participants with the knowledge, leadership skills, and practical resources needed to build healthy open source projects, and to lead them in the open.
 Weekly reading and homework assignments were accompanied by the materials in the Open Leadership Training Series.
 In addition to those, we alternated weeks between one-on-one mentoring sessions (Hi Dave!) and group cohort chats.

 (Our cohort was called Design and Concur.
 It’s the antithesis of Divide and Conquer.
 Get it?)

 For the cross-project privacy group, the lessons I learned about open source governance, management, and sustainability have been documented in my final case study.
-You’ll find some surprises in there, and perhaps a spoiler.
+You’ll find some surprises in there.